lostintangent/gistpad/README.md

 If you're building web applications, and want to create a quick playground environment in order to experiment with HTML, CSS or JavaScript (or [Sass/SCSS, Less, Pug and TypeScript](#additional-language-support)), you can right-click the `Your Gists` node and select `New Playground` or `New Secret Playground`.
 This will create a new gist, seeded with an HTML, CSS and JavaScript file, and then provide you with a live preview Webview, so that you can iterate on the code and visually see how it behaves.

-When you create a new playground, you'll be asked to select a template, which is simply a way to get started quickly, using the libraries you intend to use (e.g. React.js, Vue.js).
+When you create a new playground, you'll be asked to select a template, which is simply a way to get started quickly, using the libraries and languages you intend to use (e.g. React.js, Vue.js).
 You can also choose not to use a template, which will simply create a new playground, with an empty HTML, CSS and JavaScript file, which you can then [add libraries](#external-libraries) to as neccessary.

 ![Playground](https://user-images.githubusercontent.com/116461/72381586-79a05380-36cc-11ea-824e-38f9afec136b.gif)